stablecarbon/fiatgateway_ethcontracts/README.md

 	MintCUSD: account that has all of the Mint access and can additionally mint directly from a WT into CUSD

-	Whitelisted: account capable of redeeming tokens in exchange for withdrawing fiat CarbonDollar Whitelisted: account capable of converting CUSD into an underlying WT.
+	Whitelisted: account capable of redeeming tokens in exchange for withdrawing fiat CarbonDollar Whitelisted: account capable of converting CUSD into an underlying WT or redeeming for USD.
 This REPLACES the normal Whitelisted access.
-Observe that CUSD users can only convert their CUSD into WT; they cannot burn CUSD.
 		WhitelistedToken Whitelisted: account capable of converting WT into CUSD.
 This ADDS to the normal Whitelisted access, so WT users can not only convert their WT into CUSD but can also burn WT.

-	Nonlisted: default account settings, capable of transferring tokens but cannot redeem CD Nonlisted: Cannot convert CUSD into WT but can trade CUSD.
+	Nonlisted: default account settings, capable of transferring tokens but cannot redeem CD Nonlisted: Cannot convert CUSD into WT or USD but can trade CUSD.
 This REPLACES the normal Nonlisted access.
 		WT Nonlisted: Cannot convert WT but can trade WT.
 This ADDS to the normal Nonlisted access.

-	Blacklisted: account unable to transfer or redeem, tokens are essentially frozen CD Blacklisted: Cannot convert CUSD or trade CUSD.
+	Blacklisted: account unable to transfer or redeem, tokens are essentially frozen CD Blacklisted: Cannot convert CUSD into WT or USD or trade CUSD.
 This REPLACES the normal Blacklisted access.
 		WT Blacklisted: Cannot convert WT or trade WT.
 This ADDS to the normal Blacklisted access.

 Regulator Roles: